-Having moved to the West Country earlier this year, Sheree got straight on it and set up Newquay Longboarding Ladies, with the same hope for encouraging more women into longboarding.
+Having moved to the West Country earlier this year, Sheree Wall, the main founder of Brighton Longboard Ladies back in 2013, got straight on it and set up Newquay Longboarding Ladies, with the same hope for encouraging more women into longboarding.
 She writes:

 “Board riding is a big passion and a way of life in Newquay.
 On any given day, people will be found jogging down to the beach in their wetsuit, surfboard under arm.
 It’s considered normal to go about one’s daily life in a wetsuit or a warm towel robe.
 Surf shops are dotted around the town in between the numerous cafes.

 Because of the surf vibe here, cruise boards are often used to commute quickly around the town and, amidst the beautiful scenery, many a smooth spot around Newquay will catch the eye of a skateboarder much in the same way that certain waves will catch the eye of a surfer.

 Although there are many similarities in skateboarding and surfing, there are also many different skills to be learnt which can seem daunting when moving from one discipline to the other.
 Facing concrete can be just as rewarding or just as tough as facing waves at their worst.

 Newquay Longboard Ladies aim to offer an environment where women can feel comfortable, safe and supported and able to learn new skills.
 It is an amazing feeling to come away from a session knowing you have learnt something new.
 The first session brought a range of ages and everyone came away with a new skill.”